StockNews.com Begins Coverage on OncoCyte (NASDAQ:OCX)

-StockNews.com initiated coverage on shares of OncoCyte (NASDAQ:OCX – Get Rating) in a research note released on Tuesday.
-The firm issued a sell rating on the stock.
+StockNews.com initiated coverage on shares of OncoCyte (NASDAQ:OCX – Get Rating) in a research report released on Saturday.
+The brokerage issued a sell rating on the stock.

-Separately, Needham & Company LLC lowered their price target on shares of OncoCyte from $1.40 to $0.45 and set a buy rating on the stock in a research report on Tuesday, April 4th.
+Separately, Needham & Company LLC reduced their price target on OncoCyte from $1.40 to $0.45 and set a buy rating on the stock in a research report on Tuesday, April 4th.

-Institutional investors and hedge funds have recently bought and sold shares of the company.
-Vanguard Group Inc. increased its position in shares of OncoCyte by 2.3% in the 1st quarter.
-Vanguard Group Inc. now owns 3,986,270 shares of the company’s stock valued at $5,940,000 after purchasing an additional 90,534 shares during the last quarter.
-Defender Capital LLC. increased its position in shares of OncoCyte by 4.0% in the 1st quarter.
-Defender Capital LLC. now owns 2,363,430 shares of the company’s stock valued at $838,000 after purchasing an additional 90,500 shares during the last quarter.
-Millennium Management LLC purchased a new stake in shares of OncoCyte in the 2nd quarter valued at approximately $896,000.
-Goldman Sachs Group Inc. grew its position in shares of OncoCyte by 17.8% in the 2nd quarter.
-Goldman Sachs Group Inc. now owns 541,983 shares of the company’s stock valued at $487,000 after buying an additional 81,979 shares during the last quarter.
-Finally, LPL Financial LLC raised its stake in OncoCyte by 58.1% during the 2nd quarter.
-LPL Financial LLC now owns 108,816 shares of the company’s stock worth $98,000 after acquiring an additional 40,000 shares in the last quarter.
-69.93% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds have recently added to or reduced their stakes in the business.
+Raymond James Financial Services Advisors Inc. acquired a new position in shares of OncoCyte in the first quarter worth about $25,000.
+Vanguard Group Inc. raised its position in shares of OncoCyte by 2.3% in the first quarter.
+Vanguard Group Inc. now owns 3,986,270 shares of the company’s stock worth $5,940,000 after acquiring an additional 90,534 shares during the period.
+DCF Advisers LLC raised its position in shares of OncoCyte by 107.0% in the first quarter.
+DCF Advisers LLC now owns 25,149 shares of the company’s stock worth $37,000 after acquiring an additional 13,000 shares during the period.
+Goldman Sachs Group Inc. raised its position in shares of OncoCyte by 5.7% in the first quarter.
+Goldman Sachs Group Inc. now owns 460,004 shares of the company’s stock worth $686,000 after acquiring an additional 24,964 shares during the period.
+Finally, LPL Financial LLC raised its position in shares of OncoCyte by 58.1% in the second quarter.
+LPL Financial LLC now owns 108,816 shares of the company’s stock worth $98,000 after acquiring an additional 40,000 shares during the period.
+69.93% of the stock is owned by hedge funds and other institutional investors.

 Read More